Thoughts

 “There are three types of lies — lies, damn lies, and statistics.” ― Benjamin Disraeli

 The statistics around unemployment of people with disabilities fluctuates monthly as it does for those classified as not having a disability.
 7.3% seems high, but not emergency-level high.
 This does not tell the whole story of the employment of people with disabilities.
 This 7.3% does not represent all the people who have stopped looking.
 It does not represent all the underemployed people.
-The statistic that I prefer is buried on page three of the most recent BLS News Release.
+The more accurate statistic that is buried on page three of the most recent BLS News Release.
 It states, “Persons who are neither employed nor unemployed are not in the labor force.
 A large proportion of persons with a disability—about 8 in 10—were not in the labor force in 2021, compared with about 3 in 10 of those with no disability.”

 While inclusive of persons over the age of 65, this is a statement that provides us with an understandable number.
-And it is this number that keeps me up at night – 8 in 10 people with a disability are not in the American workforce.
+And it is this number that keeps us up at night – 8 in 10 people with a disability are not in the American workforce.
 If this were the case for any other group, it would be a national emergency.
 People with disabilities make up the largest minority group in the U.S. and yet, month over month, year over year, we seem to be okay with the fact that this level of talent, skills, and expertise is just sitting on the sidelines of our economy!
 If we can begin to affect this statistic, then it will have dramatic effects on the people and the businesses that employ them.

-Taking Action
+Taking action

 There are so many underlying issues related to why people are not involved in the workforce and they are as specific and individualized as people themselves.
 What is clear is that systemic issues start at the very foundations of the labor market.
 While many businesses are (slowly) waking up to the importance of building digital accessibility into their consumer-facing products and services either because of an economic realization that they should not exclude a large customer base or through a demand letter/the very real fear of litigation.
 This is happening thanks to the tireless efforts of many advocates and awareness building the message is being heard more and more.
 Unfortunately, there is a distinct lack of advocacy for employers to focus that same user experience and digital accessibility energy on their workforce.